lyleresnick/CleanTodo/README.md

 # Todo

-This Todo app is a full reference implementation for VIPER.
-It demonstrates many of the tasks you would do on a daily basis in a VIPER based project such as:
+This Todo app is a full reference implementation for an App based on Mobile Clean Architecture.
+It demonstrates many tasks you might do on a daily basis during a project, such as:

 - routing,
 - data validation and capture,